fernandoka/Digital-Piano-VHDL-MIDI-Player/README.md

 | BTND   | Turn On/Off the bluethooth connection with the external interface 						 |

 ## Additional Notes
-The sound samples that this project use, are originally .wav files from the [FreePats project](http://freepats.zenvoid.org/Piano/acoustic-grand-piano.html) and their orignal author of these audio recording files, is Alexander Holm.
+The sound samples that this project use, are originally .wav files from the [FreePats project](http://freepats.zenvoid.org/Piano/acoustic-grand-piano.html) and the orignal author of these audio recording files, is Alexander Holm.

 Downloaded from the "Salamander Grand Piano" section